Biphasic Mesothelioma

 Emerging Treatments in Clinical Trials

-Patients with biphasic malignant mesothelioma may be able to access emerging treatments by joining a clinical trial.
+Patients with biphasic malignant mesothelioma may be able to try new or experimental treatments by joining a clinical trial.

-• Gene therapy, which targets genetic abnormalities associated with cancer growth
+• Gene therapy, which changes or targets genes involved in cancer growth

-• Targeted therapy, which focuses on specific molecules to prevent the growth and metastasis (spread) of tumors
+• Targeted therapy, which focuses on specific proteins that help mesothelioma tumors grow and spread

-• Vaccine therapy, which stimulates the body’s immune system to recognize and attack cancer cells
+• Vaccine therapy, which trains the immune system to recognize and attack mesothelioma cells

-If you’ve been diagnosed with biphasic malignant mesothelioma, make sure to ask your doctor if there are any clinical trials you could join as part of your treatment plan.
+If you’ve been diagnosed with biphasic malignant mesothelioma, ask your doctor if there are any clinical trials you might qualify for.
+In some cases, trials can give patients access to promising treatments that aren’t widely available yet.

 Find Biphasic Mesothelioma Doctors Near You